CODES-group/opyrability/paper/paper.md

 [@ziegler1943process] mentioning the importance of interconnecting design and control.

 Considering this, the need of quantifying achievability for a general nonlinear process naturally arises.
-The underlying motivation of determining whether it would be possible to measure the operability of simulteneously achieving process design and control objectives lead Prof. Georgakis and coworkers [@georgakis00;@vinson00;@siva05;@lima10] to formally define *process operability* and a metric called the *Operability Index (OI)*.
+The underlying motivation of determining whether it would be possible to measure the operability of a process to simultaneously achieve process design and control objectives lead Prof. Georgakis and coworkers [@georgakis00;@vinson00;@siva05;@lima10] to formally define *process operability* and a metric called the *Operability Index (OI)*.
 The OI was conceptualized as a measure to quantify achievability of nonlinear processes [@vinson00], which was proven to be independent of the control strategy and inventory control layer [@vinson02].
 In addition, it allows for the efficient ranking of competing designs and/or control structures [@lima10b] and enables the systematic assessment of operability characteristics under the presence of disturbances.
-Hence, process operability was formalized as a systematic framework to simultaneously assess design and control objectives early in the conceptual phase of industrial, typically large-scale, and nonlinear chemical processes.
+Hence, process operability was formalized as *a systematic framework to simultaneously assess design and control objectives early in the conceptual phase of industrial, typically large-scale, and nonlinear chemical processes.*

 To achieve the systematic assessment of design and control objectives simultaneously, process operability is based on the definition of *operability sets*.
 These are spaces in the cartesian system that are defined with respect to the available inputs of a given process, their respective achievable outputs, the desired regions of operation in the input and output spaces, and lastly, any expected disturbances that may be present.
 The thorough definitions of these spaces are readily available in the literature [@gazzaneo20], as well as in the opyrability [documentation](https://codes-group.github.io/opyrability/operability_overview.html).

 Therefore, ``opyrability`` is a Python package for process operability analysis and calculations, with its API designed to provide a user-friendly interface to enable users to perform process operability analysis seamlessly.
-This has the aim of reducing the complexity of dealing with the programming aspects of nonlinear programming [@carrasco16] and computational geometry [@gazzaneo19], operations needed when performing process operability analyses.
+This has the aim of reducing the complexity of dealing with the programming aspects of nonlinear programming [@carrasco16] and computational geometry [@gazzaneo19] operations needed when performing process operability analyses.

 # Statement of need